LavaGang/MelonLoader/README.md

 # Sets the maximum amount of log files in the Logs folder (Default: 10).
 Equivalent to the '--melonloader.maxlogs' launch option
 max_logs = 10

+[mono_debug_server]
+# Let the Mono debug server wait until a debugger is attached when debug_mode is true (only for Mono games).
+Equivalent to the '--melonloader.debugsuspend' launch option
+debug_suspend = false
+# The IP address the Mono debug server will listen to when debug_mode is true (only for Mono games).
+Equivalent to the '--melonloader.debugipaddress' launch option
+debug_ip_address = "127.0.0.1"
+# The port the Mono debug server will listen to when debug_mode is true (only for Mono games).
+Equivalent to the '--melonloader.debugport' launch option
+debug_port = 10000

 [unityengine]
 # Overrides the detected UnityEngine version.
 Equivalent to the '--melonloader.unityversion' launch option
 version_override = ""